lonkamikaze/bsda2/src/bsda_obj.md

 ## 8. SET

-This block documents the use of a setter method created by the bsda:obj:createClass() function below.
+This block documents the use of a setter method created by the `bsda:obj:createClass()` function below.

 A setter method stores a value in an attribute.

-This example shows how to store the value 5 in the attribute "value" of the object referenced by "foobar".
+This example shows how to store the value 5 in the attribute `value` of the object referenced by `foobar`.

 	$foobar.setValue 5